Helsinki-NLP/sentimentator/README.md

 ### With docker

 Getting *sentimentator* up and running should be straightforward with Docker.
+In your file system, navigate to the sentimentator directory.
+On the command line, build the Docker image:

+    docker build -f Dockerfile -t sentimentator .

-After building the image, run it and expose port 5000.
-Example assumes your image is called `sentimentator`:
+After building the image, run that image and expose port 5000.
+This example assumes your image is called `sentimentator`.
+Run:

     docker run -d -p 5000:5000 sentimentator

-Or if you wish to receive logs to your terminal:
+to run a container, or:

-    docker run -it --rm -p 5000:5000 sentimentator
+    docker run -it --rm -p 5000:5000 -v $(pwd):/app --name sentimentator sentimentator

+to run a container and use a shell inside the container.
+To use the shell, open another command line window and run:

+    docker exec -it sentimentator <editor_name>

+and navigate to localhost:5000 on a Web browser.

-#### Test data
+#### Demo data

 Initially the database is empty.
-You can populate it with test data by executing the database initiation script in a running container.
+You can populate it with demo data by executing the database initialization script in a running Docker container.
 Usage:

-    docker exec -it <container_name> python /app/data_import.py <lang_name> <lang_filename> <alignment_filename>
+    docker exec -it <container_name> python3 data_import.py <lang_name> <lang_filename> <alignment_filename>

 **<lang_name>**: two-letter language code, for example *en*, *fi*, or *sv*.